 When you are in Wakeman - Collins, you'll notice that it is more blue-collar than most other communities in America.
 41.00% of Wakeman - Collins’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wakeman - Collins is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Wakeman - Collins who work in office and administrative support (11.09%), healthcare (9.26%), and food service (8.05%).

-Being a small town, Wakeman - Collins does not have a public transit system used by locals to get to and from work.
+Wakeman - Collins is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Wakeman - Collins with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.21% of adults in Wakeman - Collins have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Wakeman - Collins rank slightly lower than the national average.
+14.21% of adults 25 and older in Wakeman - Collins have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Wakeman - Collins in 2022 was $33,298, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $133,192 for a family of four.